 The Little Free Garden

 I’m undertaking a new gardening project.
-Our backyard garden is underway with tomatoes, squash, a couple experimental corn stalks, some peas and transplanted strawberries, a few pots of herbs, and a little bed of lettuce….
-I thought I was done.
+Our first backyard urban vegetable garden is underway with tomatoes, squash, a couple experimental corn stalks, some peas and transplanted strawberries, a few pots of herbs, and a little bed of lettuce.
+I thought I was done!

 The past few years we’ve been debating our boulevard, it is not a thing of beauty.
 We have some 4 ft stalky grass species that highly resemble weeds.
 Every year we talk about digging them out.
 But, I hardly want to go through the effort just to jam in a few hostas.
 It seems like such wasted space, so I’m planting the extra tomato starters that didn’t fit in the backyard.
 Why can’t you do veggies on the boulevard?
 I figure you can never have too many tomatoes in a summer, they are so useful!

 Above is a before pic, they get much taller and uglier!